 He used the BCF standard for the first time in 2019 Project “Zukunftsquelle Bodensee Wasserversorgung”.
-He had initially worked with the basic functions of the BIMcollab Cloud and quickly recognized the advantages of the BCF meta-database when collaborating with the planning team, which ultimately led to better BIM planning models.
+He had initially worked with the basic functions of the BIMcollab Nexus and quickly recognized the advantages of the BCF meta-database when collaborating with the planning team, which ultimately led to better BIM planning models.
 In the course of working on the first BCF projects, he studied the BCF standards autodidactically and exchanged information interactively with other users.
-Since then, he has been so convinced of the use of model-based communication and rule-based model checking that he is driving its application in many of the company's projects.
+Since then, he has been so convinced of the use of model-based communication and rule-based model checking that he is driving its application in many of the company’s projects.
 Now, he is absolutely sold by this approach and he cannot imagine working any other way.

 BCF Standard Implementation in Projects

 The BCF standard is increasingly used for model-based and non-model-based communication within planning teams.
 Even without a requirement from a client, the office-internal use of the BCF standard can contribute to an improvement in work processes, optimization of planning results, and employee satisfaction.
 Of course, other institutions and actors involved in planning and construction can also be included in the communication process.
 However, it should be noted that as the number of participants and the complexity of the organizational structure increase, the support service provided by the BIM team must also be adapted.